image-js/image-js-docs/docs/Tutorials/Why and how to use threshold.md

 ### What is threshold and where it is used

-Threshold is used for image segmentation.
-It checks if the pixel is bigger or smaller than a certain value and colors it into black or white.
+Thresholding is a simple technique used for image segmentation.
+It compares the pixel intensity to a certain precalculated value(threshold) and ,based on that, provides a mask.
-It is specifically useful when objects are clearly defined by difference in intensity.
+The reason why it is an important algorithm is because getting the mask is one of the ways to get regions of interest for analysis.
+It is especially useful when objects are clearly defined by intensity difference.
 For instance here is the image of particles.

 ![Particles image](greys.png)